eldesh/aobench_sml/readme.md

 $ ./meta-aobench.sh
 ```

-If the benchmark is succeeded, you can see the result of programs as *aobench-xxx.ppm* .
+If the benchmark succeed, you will see the result of programs as _aobench-xxx.ppm_.
-*ppm* is very simple picture format.
-You can convert *ppm* to *png". e.g. *pnmtopng"
+ppm is a very simple picture format.
+You can convert ppm to popular format with converter such as pnmtopng.

 supported compiler
 -------------------------------